Investment Manager Definition

 An investment manager manages the investments of others using several strategies to generate a higher return for them and to grow their assets.
 They are sometimes also referred to as portfolio managers, asset managers, or wealth managers.
 In some cases, they may also be considered financial advisors, but they are typically less involved in the sales aspect.

-- Their roles involve monitoring the performance of the assets they overlook, determining when to buy and sell securities such as stocks and bonds.
+- The roles of an investment manager include monitoring and analyzing the performance of the assets they oversee, making investment decisions, and executing trades in securities such as stocks and bonds.

 Job Description of an Investment Manager